 There are many more examples of behavior that is illegal under the FDCPA, and consulting with an experienced Venutra creditor harassment attorney can reveal the full extent of your rights.
 If a bill collector violates the FDCPA, they can be sued for money damages, which can include attorney’s fees and court costs.

 Put an End to Creditor Harassment by Contacting a Ventura County Attorney

 Creditors can be ruthless when it comes to collecting on bills and delinquent payments and many use intimidating and even illegal tactics to receive money.
-The Law Offices of Michael H. Raichelson are committed to protecting your rights by using federal laws meant to protect you from creditor harassment.
-If you are behind on your bills and are concerned about creditor behavior, contact our office at [ln::phone] for a free initial consultation.
-Spanish speaking services are available for your convenience.
+Raichelson Law, P.C. is committed to protecting your rights by using federal laws meant to protect you from creditor harassment.
+If you are behind on your bills and are concerned about creditor behavior, contact our office at 818-444-7770 for a free initial consultation.